vplasencia/semaphore-foundry/README.md

 # Semaphore Foundry template

-This is a simple Semaphore project that can be used as a template.
+This is a sample Semaphore project that can be used as a template.

 ## Clone the repository